IEEE Transactions on

 - Tracking emergence by extracting topical content via advanced natural language processing, term clumping, topic modelling, etc.

 - Ways to demonstrate multi-dimensional indicators of R&D & innovation activity

 - Means to combine quantitative and qualitative approaches in practical case applications

 - Algorithms for identification of emergence (of technologies and inception of notable innovations)

 - Discovering the higher-level properties of (complex) social networks

 - Translating analyses to useful intelligence: Informative indicators and compelling visualizations.

-While this issue is being developed in collaboration with the Global TechMining Conference (GTM) 2018 to be held in Leiden, 11 September 2018, papers outside the conference are welcome.
+While this issue is developed in collaboration with the Global TechMining Conference (GTM) 2018 held in Leiden, 11 September 2018, papers from outside the conference are welcome.

-Submission Process: Please prepare the manuscript according to IEEE-TEM’s guidelines (http://www.ieee-tems.org/guidelines-for-authors) and submit tt the journal’s Manuscript Central site (https://mc.manuscriptcentral.com/tem-ieee).
+Please prepare the manuscript according to IEEE-TEM’s guidelines (http://www.ieee-tems.org/guidelines-for-authors) and submit to the journal’s Manuscript Central site (https://mc.manuscriptcentral.com/tem-ieee).
 Please clearly state in the cover letter that the submission is for this special issue.